top of page

 1. Length/duration of the internship

-If you are looking for an internship that is year-round, but offers you enough flexibility to work on school and test prep, make sure you look for opportunities with such durations.
-Summer internships are the most popular amongst high school students, as you can work on-site, and devote more time to your work due to a relatively less packed summer schedule.
+If you are looking for an internship that is year-round but offers you enough flexibility to work on school and test prep, make sure you look for opportunities with such duration.
+Summer internships are the most popular amongst high school students, as you can work on-site and devote more time to your work due to a relatively less packed summer schedule.
+Additionally, micro internships that last only a few hours may demonstrate lower initiative or a less committed experience than one that lasts a few months (such as Ladder Internships).

 2. Commitment and responsibilities